Trichotillomania treatment London

 Medication can help related conditions like anxiety and depression, but isn’t actually useful for stopping hair pulling or hair eating.

 Talk therapies are the preferred treatment route.
 The main therapy used in the UK is a form of cognitive behavioural therapy called habit reversal therapy.
 You learn how to manage your thoughts and choose your responses, as well as how to seek healthier distractions and ask for support.

 Other therapies that might be offered include clinical hypnotherapy and family therapy.

 Trichotillomania treatment at Harley Therapy™ connects you with our expert and caring team of psychiatrists, counselling psychologists and psychotherapists, committed to creating the perfect treatment plan for you or your child.

-Call us now or complete our online booking form to make an appointment in the City of London, Victoria, London Bridge or on Harley Street.
+Call us now or complete our online booking form to make an appointment in the City of London, London Bridge or on Harley Street.